trippster08/genome_skimming_LAB/README.md

 ```

 ### Download Results
 Finally, we download all the directories containing our results.
 There should be one for all MitoFinder results (`/data/results/mitofinder_final_results`) and one for SPAdes scaffolds (`/data/results/spades_scaffolds`).
+I typically also download the trimmed, SPAdes error-corrected reads.
 You may want to download additional files depending upon what you or your group decides to keep, but these are the immediately most important results.